-- Climax: The climax in the novel occurs when Liza appears on his door and makes him regret over his invitation to her.
+- Climax: The climax in the novel occurs when Liza appears at his door and makes him regret over his invitation to her.

-- Hyperbole: The novel shows various examples of hyperboles such as,
+- Hyperbole: The examples of hyperboles are given in the below sentences,

 i.
 But it is just in that cold, abominable half despair, half belief, in that conscious burying oneself alive for grief in the underworld for forty years, in that acutely recognised and yet partly doubtful hopelessness of one’s position, in that hell of unsatisfied desires turned inward, in that fever of oscillations, of resolutions determined for ever and repented of again a minute later—that the savour of that strange enjoyment of which I have spoken lies.
 (III)